djross22/NIST-LMSF/README.md

 UserPrompt()
 	Opens a message dialog box to prompt the user.
-	The <message> string parameter is interpretted using string escape sequences ("\t" for tab, "\n" for new line).
+	The <message> string parameter is interpreted using string escape sequences ("\t" for tab, "\n" for new line).
-		So, multi-line messages can be formateed and displayed.
+		So, multi-line messages can be formated and displayed.

 	Syntax:
 		UserPrompt(<title>, <message>, {<image file path (optional)>, <image width (optional)>})